Eshwar7208/Handson-2-Docker-and-Containers/README.md

 4. Start Docker Desktop from the Start Menu
 5. If prompted, enable WSL 2 and restart

-### macOS
-1. Go to Docker Desktop for Mac
-2. Download the installer for your chip type (Apple Silicon or Intel)
-3. Open the .dmg file and drag Docker.app into Applications
-4. Open Docker.app and follow security prompts

 ### Verify Installation
 Open Command Prompt (Windows) or Terminal (Mac) and run: